 Depending on your previous housing situation, you may have some furniture that you need to move into your new home.
 If you do, then you’ll have the option of doing it yourself or paying a moving company.
 Naturally, one is cheaper while the other is easier, and which you choose is completely up to you.

-If you need to hire a van then you could expect to pay anywhere from £35 to 120 per hour depending on factors such as the size of the man and where you are based.6 You should probably budget for pizza for any friends that offer to help you too!
+If you need to hire a van then you could expect to pay anywhere from £35 to 120 per hour depending on factors such as how many men will be coming to help with the van and where you are based.5 You should probably budget for pizza for any friends that offer to help you too!

 Whatever you decide, make sure you’ve budgeted for it in your house move!